AgniRoy1234/Bike-Sharing-Regression/README.md

 About the dataset
 Here, we have daily data for 2 years.The target variable is the total count of bikes rented during each day.The independent variables are various factors like humidity, temperature, windspeed, weathersituation,season

+Models that have been used here LinearRegression,DecisionTreeRegression,Ridge and Lasso Regression,AdaBoostRegression,GradientBoostRegression and StackingEnsemble using LinearRegression,AdaBoostRegression and GadientBoostRegression